Trinity Community Partners was founded in 2016 to work with clients in Atlanta and across the Southeast.

 Grantwriter

-Lindsey is part-time as a grant writer for TCP, where she combines her love of writing with helping non-profits secure resources to sustain the vital work they do.
-Lindsey is originally from Marietta and stated her career in journalism working for CNN as a News Assistant and Editor.
-She then moved oversees to Sydney, Australia and worked in communications and graphic design for the non-profit, Leading The Way Ministries.
+Lindsey combines her love of writing with helping non-profits secure resources to sustain the vital work they do.
+Lindsey is originally from Marietta and started her career in journalism working for CNN as a News Assistant and Editor.
+She then moved overseas to Sydney, Australia, and worked in communications and graphic design for the non-profit, Leading The Way Ministries.

 Lindsey received a BA in Journalism and Mass Communications from the University of North Carolina at Chapel Hill.